enveloophq/docsjs/src/content/docs/company/privacy-policy.md

 ### Data Protection

 Enveloop cares about the security of your information and uses commercially reasonable physical, technical and organizational measures designed to preserve the integrity and security of all information we collect.
 However, no security system is impenetrable and we cannot guarantee the security of our systems 100%.
-In the event that any information under our control is compromised as a result of a breach of security, we will take reasonable steps to investigate the situation and where appropriate, notify those individuals whose information may have been compromised and take other steps, in accordance with any applicable laws and regulations.&#x20;
+In the event that any information under our control is compromised as a result of a breach of security, we will take reasonable steps to investigate the situation and where appropriate, notify those individuals whose information may have been compromised and take other steps, in accordance with any applicable laws and regulations.

 We store data on servers in the United States or any other country in which Enveloop or its affiliates, subsidiaries, agents or contractors maintain facilities.
 If you are located in the European Union or other regions with laws governing data collection and use that may differ from United States law, please note that your personal information may be transferred to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.